nrfconnect/sdk-nrf/doc/nrf/ug_nrf52.rst

 Supported protocols
 *******************

-The nRF52 Series multi-protocol radio supports Bluetooth Low Energy, proprietary (including Enhanced Shock Burst), ANT, Thread, Zigbee, and 802.15.4.
+The nRF52 Series multiprotocol radio supports Bluetooth Low Energy, proprietary (including Enhanced Shock Burst), ANT, Thread, Zigbee, and 802.15.4.
 Standard interface protocols like NFC and USB are supported on a range of the devices in the series and with supporting software.

 .. note::